CRA Staff

 Peter HarshaPeter Harsha

-COO and Senior Director, Government Affairs
+COO and Senior Director of Government Affairs

 harsha [at] cra.org